 Let’s revisit the road to residency one more time.

-Somewhere along the route, surrounded by so many evergreen trees that I smelled their sappy, woody, Christmas time scent through my closed windows, I became inspired to re-examine my required presentation topic for the residency.
+Somewhere along the route towards my destination, I was surrounded by so many evergreen trees that I smelled their sappy, woody, Christmas time scent through my closed windows.
+I became inspired to re-examine my required presentation topic for the residency.
 I had already fleshed out an idea, but I didn’t really like it.

 Thinking of my uncle, a new idea popped into my head.
 Why not lead my peers in an activity on transforming grief?
 This was something that I obviously had a lot of experience with and could be useful to others in the program.